 Motor Neurone Disease (MND) refers to a group of adult-onset neurodegenerative conditions.
-Between 5-10% of cases of MND are inherited.
-Where there is a family history of MND, several members of the same family may have been affected by the condition.
-Whilst scientists are discovering more and more about inherited MND, and some people can be tested for particular gene mutations to find out the cause of their disease or whether they are at risk of developing MND in the future, a lot remains unknown.
+It is currently estimated that up to 10% of cases of MND are inherited.
+Whilst scientists are discovering more and more about inherited MND, and some people can be tested for particular genetic variants to find out the cause of their disease or whether they are at risk of developing MND in the future, a lot remains unknown.

 This research investigates the experiences of people diagnosed with an inherited form of MND, those who may be at risk of developing it in the future, and other family members.
-It explores how families make decisions around issues including genetic testing, reproductive choices, caring roles, and communication around inherited MND.
+It explores experiences of living with genetic risk and the impact this has across different aspects of people’s lives and decisions.
+It looks at how families navigate issues including genetic testing, reproductive choices, caring roles, and communication around inherited MND.
 It also seeks to understand how families deal with genetic information and what kinds of support and information would be useful to them.